ponylang/ponylang-website/content/sponsors/index.md

 [CircleCI](https://circleci.com/) runs our continuous integration tests on Linux.
 It lets us test our code on manifold configurations and architectures.
 They support several open source projects.
 Amazing solution.

+### Cirrus CI

+[Cirrus CI](https://cirrus-ci.org/) provide us with free services to run our FreeBSD and MacOS CI jobs, like they do to all open source projects.
+Simply brilliant.

 ### JFrog

 [JFrog](https://www.jfrog.com/) hosts our release artifacts on [Bintray](https://bintray.com/).
 They are some of the nicest people we've ever dealt with.
 We initially set up our bintray in a way that was using way too much space.
 They worked with us to solve the problem **AND** set us up with a free [Artifactory](https://www.jfrog.com/artifactory/) account as well.